zobnin/aiolauncher_scripts/README.md

 * `search:show(strings, [colors])` - shows results BELOW all other results;
 * `search:show_top(strings, [colors])` - shows results BEFORE all other results.

 Both functions take a table with search results strings as the first argument.
-Second optional argument: table with colors of results in format `#XXXXXX`.
+Second optional parameter: table with colors of results in format `#XXXXXX`.

 When user click on a result, one of the following functions will be executed: